Jorvik Viking Centre

 Grand Opera House

-Despite the name, there's no opera here.
-Instead, there's a wide range of productions from live bands and popular musicals to stand-up...
+Despite the name, there's no opera here; instead, there's a wide range of entertainment from live bands and popular musicals to stand-up...

-A tempting menu of classic bistro dishes (sirloin steak, pork tenderloin, pan-fried duck breast) made with fresh Yorkshire produce has...
+A tempting menu of classic bistro dishes (sirloin steak, slow-roasted pork belly, pan-fried duck breast) made with fresh Yorkshire...

 Jorvik Viking Centre information